allen456/PhilippineAddressApi/README.md

 Import | ```api/import```
 Export | ```api/export```

-Import CSV on a multipart/form-data with a field 'psgc' with the following format
+Import CSV on a multipart/form-data with a field 'psgc' using the following format
 - psgc code
 - name
 - old name